The main difference between cold and flu is that, generally, symptoms of the flu are usually a lot more severe.

 To avoid catching or spreading a cold, people should wash their hands regularly and make sure they sneeze into a tissue or handkerchief, or into their elbow.
 This is the most hygienic as it stops the spread of germs, which cannot live on clothing or surfaces like they can on skin.

 There are three types of flu virus, influenza A, influenza B, and influenza C. Types A and B are the ones that cause seasonal epidemics.
 One of the key symptoms of flu is feeling feverish or having a temperature of 100 degrees Fahrenheit or above.
 However, not everyone with the flu will have a fever.

 Other symptoms include:

-- Headaches or body aches
+- headaches or body aches

-- Vomiting, nausea, and possibly diarrhea, especially in children
+- vomiting, nausea, and possibly diarrhea, especially in children

-- Sore throat and a cough
+- a sore throat and a cough

-- A congested or runny nose
+- a congested or runny nose

 A common cold is less likely to cause a high fever.
 With a cold, symptoms such as a runny nose or throat irritation will normally improve within a few days.

 A physician will be able to decide if antivirals are needed.
-People who tend to be at greater risk including infants under the age of 2 years, people aged 65 years and older, and pregnant women.
+People who tend to be at greater risk include infants under the age of 2, people aged 65 years and older, and pregnant women.